alibekU/sales_forecast/README.md

 2. Go to http://0.0.0.0:3001/

 **To re-train the model:**
-Currently the web app uses app/models/forecast_v1.pkl model that was pre-trained on 40 shops.
+Currently the web app uses app/models/forecast_v1.pkl model that was pre-trained on 40 shops.<br/>
 However, if you want to create a new model and re-train it run the following commands in the 'sales_forecast/app' directory. <br/>
-Note that by default the model will be trained on 3 shops to save time.
+Note that by default the model will be trained on 3 shops to save time.<br/>
-Please note it will take 5-6 hours to train on 40 shops.
+Please note it will take 5-6 hours to train on 40 shops.<br/>
-To run pipeline that cleans data and trains the model run this command from app/ directory
+To run pipeline that cleans data and trains the model run this command from app/ directory<br/>
         `python train_model.py ../data/sales_train.csv ../data/items.csv ../models/forecast.pkl`